Purushothaman-natarajan/eXplainable-AI-for-Image-Classification-on-Remote-Sensing/README.md

 3. **Train the model and predict (Image Classifier):**

-   * Train the model yourself or we will upload the model or provide the drive link to the model, the processed data and its label very soon.
+   * Train the model yourself or we will upload the model/provide the drive link to the model, the processed data and its label very soon.
    * Partial Classification Model: `11_Class_Classification_Model.ipynb` with 11 class labels.
    * Classification Model: `Classification_Model.ipynb` with 30 class labels.